swiftlang/swift-evolution/proposals/0056-trailing-closures-in-guard.md

 ## Alternatives considered

-There are three primary alternatives: do nothing, expand the scope of ‘if' and ‘while’ conditions as well, and significantly change the syntax of guard.
+There are three primary alternatives: do nothing, expand the scope of ‘if' and ‘while’ conditions as well, and significantly change the syntax of `guard`.

- * *Do nothing*: It can be argued that this change would make guard inconsistent with the restrictions of ‘if’ and ‘while’ and that inconsistency would be confusing.
+ * *Do nothing*: It can be argued that this change would make `guard` inconsistent with the restrictions of `if` and `while` and that inconsistency would be confusing.
 On the other hand, I am arguing that this is an arbitrary restriction.

  * *Expand the scope of `if` and `while` statements*:  Through enough heroics and lookahead we could consider relaxing the trailing closure requirements on `if` and `while` statements as well.
-While this could be interesting, it raises several ambiguity questions.
-However, since any such direction would be compatible with this proposal, I see it as a separable potential extension on top of this basic proposal.
+While this could be interesting, it raises several ambiguity questions, which makes it non-obvious that it is the right thing to do.
+In any case, since this expansion would be compatible with this proposal, I see it as a separable potential extension on top of this basic proposal.

- * *Change the syntax of `guard`*: I only list this for completeness, but we could eliminate the `else` keyword, making guard more similar to `if` and `while`.
+ * *Change the syntax of `guard`*: I only list this for completeness, but we could eliminate the `else` keyword, making `guard` more similar to `if` and `while`.
 I personally think that this is a really bad idea though: the `guard` statement is not a general `unless` statement, and its current syntax was very very carefully evaluated, iterated on, discussed, and re-evaluated